Documentation Center

 Step 4: Ways to Automatically Create Tickets

 Let's switch gears now.
-In Ticketing 101 you learned several ways to manually create tickets.
-However, there are also several ways that ticket creation can be automated in Syncro.
+In Ticketing 101 you learned how to manually create tickets.

-You can configure Syncro to automatically create Tickets from inbound emails, whenever the sender's email address matches an existing Organization (or an End User).
+Syncro can automatically create Tickets from inbound emails, whenever the sender's email address matches an existing Organization (or an End User).
 This method requires that you have set up a Mailbox in a specific way and have enabled a Ticket Setting.

 Watch this short video to learn more:

-You can also configure Syncro to automatically create Tickets from an End User's submission of an Agent Contact Form, directly from the System Tray.
+Syncro can automatically create Tickets from an End User's submission of an Agent Contact Form, directly from the System Tray.
 This method uses a Policy.

 Watch this short video to learn more:

 Either set your Syncro account so that it automatically creates Tickets from Inbound Emails or creates Tickets From the System Tray.
-(The Mailboxes & Email Training Guide may also be helpful for the inbound emails option, if you haven't gone through that yet or would like to revisit it.)
+(Bonus: Familiarize yourself with other ways Tickets Can Be Created in Syncro.)

 Step 5: Create Custom Ticket Types & Fields

 Custom Fields are fields you create and manage to capture any additional information you want in Syncro.
 While you can also create Custom Fields for Organizations & End Users, Assets and Tickets are a little different.
-In addition to Custom Fields, Assets and Tickets also have containers for Custom Fields called Custom Types.
+Assets and Tickets also have containers for Custom Fields called Custom Types.

 Custom Ticket Types and their associated fields help you capture, store, and use any information about your tickets that might be important to you.
 Once created, you can use them in all sorts of interesting ways like in Ticket Automations (which we'll do shortly).